-Overlooking the entire town and probably one of the first things that you’ll spot when coming into Stornoway Harbour on the ferry from Ullapool or by one of the many Hebridean cruises that visit the islands during summer, is Lews Castle.
+Overlooking the town of Stornoway and probably one of the first things that you’ll spot when coming into Stornoway Harbour, either by ferry from Ullapool or by one of the many Hebridean cruises that visit the islands during summer, is Lews Castle.

 Once the building that Sir James Matheson built and called home, Lews Castle is now a luxury hotel run by Natural Retreats.

 The castle itself is open daily to visitors and also features a Starbucks, The Storehouse cafe, whisky bar and Outfitters shop inside.

 Lews Castle is family-friendly and there are often activities held in the castle for children, inclusive of Sundays when the island is otherwise mostly closed, so be sure to check when visiting if anything is happening during your trip.

 Outside the castle, you’ll find the sprawling Castle Grounds that are ideal for taking a stroll.

 While the rest of the town shuts down to observe the Sabbath, Lews castle grounds become an extremely popular destination for visitors and locals alike.

 You’ll find many people taking their dogs on woodland walks around the vast 270 hectares of trails and pathways that follow the River Creed as it winds its way down towards the mouth of the harbour.
 There are benches around the Castle Grounds should you need to take a seat!

 If mountain biking is your thing then you will find several trails through the woodland.
 It’s worth keeping your wits about you if you’re walking, just in case you end up on a cycle track as they can appear from nowhere.

 However, to share a piece of folklore, I remember my granny telling me stories years ago of Mac an t-Srònaich (the local bogeyman), and how he used to hide in the Castle Grounds.
 I still don’t like to be too close to the grounds come darkness.
 Just in case.

 The castle grounds are also home to the popular Hebcelt Festival during the summer.